 Marco Van Basten, Striker:

 The best striker Holland has ever had – NO DOUBT!
 Over a hundred league games for Ajax, over a hundred goals scored.
 Over a hundred league games for AC Milan, ninety league goals scored.
 A goal machine on the highest level and he proved it again and again.
 At least until he finished his career way to early.
 Diego Maradona was once asked – who is the best player you have ever seen?
 The answer was: It is between Romario and Van Basten.
 In 1988 Van Basten won the European championship with his country.
 On individual level he was handed the Ballon d’or in 1988, 1989 and 1992.
 This man is one of the most respected striker legends of the 80s and the respect is earned.

 Preben Elkjaer, Striker:

 What a man – What a player!
 What a smooth operator.
 The man who enjoyed a smoke once in a while and who scored a goal without his boot.
 He also took on the boss in Cologne after being seen with two chicks and a bottle of vodka.
-He were crazy on and off the field, but quickly became a star goalscorer.
+He was crazy on and off the field, but quickly became a star goalscorer.
 Arrived at Cologne in 1977, and won the championship the same year, but never settled in Germany.
 He quickly left for Lokeren in Belgium, where he started to shine.
 “The mad man from Lokeren” or “The chief from Lokeren” left for Verona in 1984, where he also won the championship the first year.
 Came in 3rd at the 1984 Ballon d’or and in 1985 the only one to beat him was Platini.
-One of Denmarks legends – love you Mr. Elkjaer.
-The best of the danish legends of the 80s.
+One of Denmark’s legends – love you Mr. Elkjaer.
+The best of the Danish legends of the 80s.

 Check out the 70s on links below: